The Trial for Murder: Questionable authorship

 Although it is typically credited only to Dickens, it is occasionally thought to be a collaborative work between Dickens and Charles Allston Collins.

 This has been credited to the atypical use of ghosts in the story.
 Dickens's ghosts "are always about something other than just being ghosts in any conventionally, Gothically, understood way" due to the fact that Dickens's ghost stories usually take the form of an allegory.
 Moreover, the characters in the story do not reference Dickens's childhood or past life, as his other ghost stories usually do.

 Another key difference between the portrayal of the ghost in the Trial for Murder and Dickens's typical ghosts, is its ambiguity.
 While most of Dickens's ghosts are described in detail, the singular description of the justice-seeking spectre was that “his face was the colour of impure wax”.

 As such, scholars have speculated that the story is in fact a collaboration between Collins and Dickens due to it being more similar to conventional ghost stories written in that time period.
 Notable scholars who have made such claims include Deborah Thomas in Dickens and the Short story, as well as Harold Orel, a senior Dickens scholar, who suggested that The Trial for Murder was written by Charles Allston Collins, and was only reworked by Charles Dickens in his book, The Victorian Short Story.

 Legacy

 This story served as a great influence to M. R. James, who was a big fan of Dickens's stories.
-Some of his stories, like "Count Magnus", "Story of a Disappearance and an Appearance", "Casting the Runes", and "A Warning to the Curious" include subtle allusions to the story, while "Martin's Close" is a clear homage to Dickens's story.
+Some of his stories, like "Count Magnus", "The Story of a Disappearance and an Appearance", "Casting the Runes", and "A Warning to the Curious" include subtle allusions to the story, while "Martin's Close" is a clear homage to Dickens's story.
 Another writer inspired by the story is Sheridan Le Fanu, who referenced the story multiple times in his story "Mr Justice Harbottle".

 It has been also adapted to TV as one of the episodes of Orson Welles Great Mysteries.